January 13, 2021

 Figure 1: Block Diagram of ESCL-10VT Data Logger

-The user can monitor readings and GPRS signal strength for diagnostic purpose.
-User can also start or stop, scan, or manage data files, download data from the data logger, perform data correction, save and export the data files.
+The user can monitor readings and GPRS signal strength for diagnostic purposes.
+Users can also start or stop, scan, or manage data files, download data from the data logger, perform data correction, and save and export the data files.

-ESCL-10VT-BX is a rugged data logger that can be used in a variety of application to provide accurate and reliable data.
-It features a wide operating temperature range, dependable stand-alone operation, low power consumption, compatibility with many telecommunication options and flexibility to support a variety of measurement and control applications.
+ESCL-10VT-BX is a rugged data logger that can be used in a variety of applications to provide accurate and reliable data.
+It features a wide operating temperature range, dependable stand-alone operation, low power consumption, compatibility with many telecommunication options, and flexibility to support a variety of measurement and control applications.
 It is of durable construction and very suitable for unattended applications.

-The data retrieval and transmission process for ESCL-10VT is similar to that of ESDL-30 data logger.
+The data retrieval and transmission process for ESCL-10VT is similar to that of the ESDL-30 data logger.

 Specifications of Model ESCL-10VT Single Channel Data Logger